- Trade in over 2,500 ASX-listed products for a flat $5 fee.

 - Simple registration process.
 It takes only a few minutes to supply details like your phone number, email, name, date of birth and residential address, create a password and confirm your identity.

 - Easy-to-use platform.
-Sleek and hassle-free, suitable for both beginner investors and pros.
+Sleek and hassle-free, suitable for beginner investors and still accessible for pros to use.

 - Free premium account features, unlike most of its competitors.